jgoldfar/lbfgsb-matlab/README.md

 these installation instructions are welcome.

-We will create a MEX file, which is basically a file that contains a routine that can be called from MATLAB as if it were a built-it function.
+We will create a MEX file, which is basically a file that contains a routine that can be called from MATLAB as if it were a built-in function.
 To learn about MEX files, I refer you to [this document](http://www.mathworks.com/support/tech-notes/1600/1605.html) on the MathWorks website.